jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/pedals.rst

 USB "joystick"
 **************

-Ignorxe this section if you are not using a :ref:`USB "joystick" foot pedal <pedals-usb>`.
+Ignore this section if you are not using a :ref:`USB "joystick" foot pedal <pedals-usb>`.

 After you made sure *sawJoystick* is compiled in your ROS workspace,